quick bran date bread

 It is Thanksgiving.
 I won’t exhaust you with all the details of for what I am thankful, but I am indeed thankful for a lot of things this year.
 Including my husband, for whom I am most thankful, in part for his excellent photography (he painstakingly took and edited almost all these pictures for me).

 Another thing I am thankful for is quick breads.
 I know it may be cheating in the spectrum of bread baking, as most quick breads require nothing more than a mixture to be placed in a tin and baked.
-It is just that — quick.
+It is just that with this and with my Irish brown bread — quick.
 And though part of me misses the process of letting dough rise, kneading it, letting it rise again, shaping it, letting it rise again… sigh… sometimes it’s just nicer to not have to do all that work.

 datesbrown sugar